miketaylr/Speed-Dial-extension-boilerplate/README.md

 ### options.html

 If you don't need a preferences page, delete the options.html file.
 Otherwise, this is where you can interact with the `widget.preferences` storage object and set the preferences for the extension.
 Default preferences can be set in `config.xml` as `<preference>` elements.

+### Developer Mode and Packaging it up

+During development, it's easiest to just drag and drop the `config.xml` file into the browser to enable "developer mode."
+At any point you can save your work and reload the extension (from Tools > Extensions > Manage Extensions) to see the changes.

+When you're done, put all the files in a `.zip` archive and change the file extension to `.oex`.

 #### License